LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/automatic-messages-configuration-guide.md

 ## Logic of “Consumer non-responsive” message

-* When the consumer did not send a message for over x seconds/minutes/hours since last assigned agent OR agent OR agent manager last wrote a message, the auto message is triggered.
+* When the consumer did not send a message for over x seconds/minutes/hours since last assigned agent OR agent OR agent manager last wrote a message, the auto message is triggered
-* Agents sending more messages will reset the time.
+* When the consumer answers the agent, the timer is stopped.
+The timer will be reset when the agent sends another message.
-* This auto message will trigger if the conversation is currently assigned to an agent.
+* This auto message will trigger only if the conversation is currently assigned to an agent
-* Timer does not reset upon transfer.
+* When a conversation is transferred, the timer is reset and re-counting begins upon first message from the agent after the assignment
+* The consumer non-responsive message is sent once every conversation, since in messaging the consumer can answer in his own time.

 {: .notice}
 The minimum available time frame is 15 seconds.

 #### Example Scenarios

-Timer set for 10 minutes

-**Scenario 1**
+**Example Scenarios**

+Please refer to the following examples which demonstrate this change (60 minute timer):

+**_Scenario 1_**

+* 9:55 Consumer sends a message
-10:00 - Agent sends a message
+* 10:00 Agent sends message #1

-10:10 - _Consumer non-responsive_ message is triggered

-**Scenario 2**
+* 10:05 Agent sends message #2
+* 11:00 Consumer non-responsive message should be triggered

+**_Scenario 2_**

-10:00 - Agent sends a message
+* 9:55 Consumer sends a message

-10:05 - Agent transfers conversation / returns conversation to queue

-10:10 - Conversation is unassigned; _Consumer non-responsive_ message is triggered

-**Scenario 3**

-10:00 - Agent sends a message
+* 10:00 Agent A sends message #1

-10:05 - Agent transfers conversation / returns conversation to queue
+* 10:05 Conversation is transferred

-10:07 - Conversation is assigned to a new agent
+* 10:06 Conversation is assigned to agent B and he sends message #2

-10:10 - _Consumer non-responsive_ message is triggered
+* 11:06 Consumer non-responsive message should be triggered

 ## Logic of “Welcome” message following auto close